Flood Damage Inspections

 - toxic sludge and materials containing waterborne bacteria; and

 - Inspect the flood damage inspection building exterior for downed power lines and gas leaks.
 Gas leaks will smell like rotten eggs.
 If you suspect a gas leak, contact the utility company immediately.

 - While entering the building, see if the door sticks at the top.
 If it does, this could mean that the ceiling is ready to collapse.
 After you open the door, stand outside the doorway, clear of any falling debris.

 - Wear sturdy, treaded boots.
 According to the American Red Cross, the most common injury following a disaster is cut feet.
 Broken bottles, nails, glass, and other dangerous debris may litter the floor, and stairs may be very slippery.

-- Once you are inside the home, check for gas leaks again.
+- Once you are inside the home, check for gas leaks again by flood damage inspections.
 If you smell gas or hear a blowing or hissing noise, open a window and quickly leave the building.
 Turn off the gas at the outside main valve, if you can, and call the gas company from a neighbor’s home.
 If you turn off the gas for any reason, a professional must turn it back on.
 Never use an open flame inside of a flood-damaged house unless you know that the gas has been turned off and the house is ventilated.
 To inspect for damage, use a battery-powered lantern or flashlight, and not an open flame or electrical fixture in the house.